cycle/docs/advanced/timestamp.md

-# Timestamped Entities
+# CreatedAt/UpdatedAt Timestamps
-It is possible to automatically set `created_at`, `deleted_at` column values on entity update.
+It is possible to automatically set `created_at`, `updated_at` column values on entity update.
 In order to achieve that you have to write custom mapper implementation which will be automatically registering such values in entity commands.

 ## Timestamped Mapper